Congressional District # 05

-In addition to storing contaminated soil in an on-site vault, the cleanup also includes pumping contaminated groundwater and treated on-site through air stripping and discharged under an NPDES permit.
+In addition to storing contaminated soil in an on-site vault, the cleanup also includes pumping contaminated groundwater and treating it on-site through air stripping.
+Treated groundwater is discharged under a National Pollutant Discharge Elimination System (NPDES) permit.
 Routine monitoring of groundwater began in 1987 and continues to this day.
 Although concentrations of VOCs in groundwater have decreased in most monitoring wells, pumping will continue until cleanup goals have been met.

 On June 8, 1983, MPCA approved an Administrative Order on Consent (AOC) and interim Response Order by Consent among MPCA, EPA, and FMC.
 These orders provided for the excavation and placement of contaminated soil in an on-site vault.
 Construction of the containment facility began in May 1983.
 Approximately 38,600 cubic yards of contaminated soil were excavated from a 2.3 acre portion of the site and placed in the vault by July 1, 1983.
 The vault is monitored under a Resource Conservation and Recovery Act (RCRA) permit, issued to FMC Corporation by the MPCA.
 The RCRA permit was reissued by the MPCA in 2012.

 Additional investigation, required under the orders, indicated that the unconfined and confined glacio-fluvial aquifers, comprising an area of approximately 25 acres, were impacted by industrial solvents.
 The aquifers discharge directly to the Mississippi River.
 In May 1985, FMC submitted a groundwater cleanup feasibility study which presented the different options for addressing the groundwater contamination.